NamanBharsakale/mountreach-android-intern/README.md

 > 📱 The app **Epic Verse** is currently a locally run Android application and has not been deployed.

+>It was very good experience of being trainee and intern at Mountreach Pvt.
+Ltd.
 📌 **See the `TASKS.md` file** for a complete list of tasks, progress, and detailed tracking.

 ```bash